-This financial product has no commitment to invest in Taxonomy aligned economic activities.
-The financial product's share of sustainable investments with an environmental objective not aligned with the EU Taxonomy was 45.43%.
+The financial product only committed to have a minimum of 1% investments in economic activities that were taxonomy-aligned.
+The financial product's share of sustainable investments with an environmental objective not aligned with the EU Taxonomy was 28.31%.